Diego-Bonora/-holbertonschool-CarToFix/README.md

 At the end of the file:
 * It will also create another budget, and vehicle... for population and variety purposes.
 	* The dictionaries used to create them were provided, so they can be used, to post or update request.
+* It will also create instances of some other objects, which were required

 ## Routes
 ### User() Routes: